Fusion-Lightguns/Fusion-Phaser/README.md

      - Started to code a Teensy LC to act like mouse & keyboard.

-     - Figuring out which microprocessor to use if not kit.
+     - Figured out gonan use a Pi Pico.

 # What do different types mean ?